-Many patients are asymptomatic, especially in chronic HCV infection.
+Many patients are asymptomatic, regardless of the etiology.
 However, malaise, anorexia, and fatigue are common, sometimes with low-grade fever and nonspecific upper abdominal discomfort.
 Jaundice is usually absent.

 A few patients with chronic hepatitis develop manifestations of cholestasis (eg, jaundice, pruritus, pale stools, steatorrhea).